 year.
 Congleton Amateur Youth Theatre has a membership ranging in age from 9 to 21.

-For more information about this group contact Angela Stone 01270 759262 or visit their website.
+For more information about this group contact the society's Registrar, Jannine Jennings on 07713 90059. or visit their website.

 Online tickets are usually available for this society.

 The society was formed in 1932 and until 2009 was known as Congleton Amateur Operatic Society.

 In 2009, we set about modernizing and updating the society to face the challenges of modern day amateur musical theatre.
 Our new name, Congleton Musical Theatre, better describes our objectives and reflects the shows that are available to perform and appeal to the audiences of today.
 Although we are an amateur society, we always aim to produce a professional show, and are delighted to have been nominated for nine N.O.D.A.
 North West Awards over the past 8 years.
 We produce one show per year in October, rehearsals running from April to October and always welcome new members whether, acting, back-stage, or front of house.

 Congleton Pantomime is a society which produces an annual Pantomime at Daneside Theatre in Congleton.
 It has members ranging in age from eight to eighty.
 Some members appear on stage, some help backstage, some help by serving on the committee that manages the group.
 All are valued for the contribution they make and new members are made very welcome.